eldridgea/blog/content/post/my-reminder-system.md

 ```
 {{< /details >}}

+Home Assistant then sets a Todo using the [builtin Home Assistant functionality](https://www.home-assistant.io/integrations/todo), with a due date of that ISO 8601 string.
+The todo list it is configured to use a [CalDAV account](https://www.home-assistant.io/integrations/caldav/) on my Nextcloud server which is where my calendars and contacts are stored.
+Once there is is synced down to my phone's Tasks.org app via [DAVx⁵](https://www.davx5.com/).
+I use my own [ntfy](https://ntfy.sh/) instance along with [UnifiedPush](https://unifiedpush.org/users/distributors/ntfy/) to ensure the reminders are synced to my phone near instantly so reminders I don't have to wait for scheduled sync.

 [^1]: Essentially all Android devices which have the Play Store also have [Google Play Services](https://developers.google.com/android/guides/overview).
 This provides a lot of the functionality of modern Android and can be updated independently of the Android OS.
 And it is in fact updated on every phone Android phone approximately every six weeks, invisibly to the user unless you check the version number in your app settings.
 This means Google can silently deploy, update, or in this case break Android features at will.

 `Photo Credit: https://www.piqsels.com/en/public-domain-photo-olrqv`